Reasons Why Exterior Wood Cracks

 The best way to reduce the chances of early wood checking is to coat exterior wood substrates with stain or paint within 3-6 months of installation.

-A quality local exterior painter is monumental in helping maintain surfaces and resist premature weathering.
+A quality local exterior painter is instrumental in maintaining surfaces and resisting premature weathering.
 Staining allows the wood to breathe and repels water and UV.
-Light-colored stains are the best initial means of protection and require little effort in terms of application.
+Light-colored stains are the best initial means of protection and require little effort to create color consistency, as new wood does not take stain as well.

 Repairing Cracks & Splits in Wood